Theanne Griffith

 Theanne Griffith is an American neuroscientist and children's book author.
-She is an assistant professor of Physiology and Membrane Biology at the University of California, Davis.
+She is an associate professor of Physiology and Membrane Biology at the University of California, Davis.

 Background

 Theanne Griffith was born in Pennsylvania in 1986.
 Her mother and father were both professors; her mother taught sociology and her father taught economics.
 Griffith was raised in Alexandria, Virginia, and attended West Potomac High School.

 Education

 Griffith graduated from Smith College in 2008 where she majored in neuroscience and Spanish.
 At Smith, Griffith participated in scientific research all four years of her undergraduate career.
 The work that Griffith did at Smith involved GABA receptors and their roles as anesthetic targets to understand menthol and propofol.
 This was done using two-electrode voltage clamps.
 Also during her time at Smith, Griffith was able to study abroad at Pontifical Catholic University of Chile in 2007.
 There, she used biochemical techniques in her research, such as western blots and transgenic mouse models.
 Griffith was later invited back to the university in Chile for a post-baccalaureate program from 2008 to 2010.

 Griffith returned to the United States and attended Northwestern University for her Ph.D. in Neuroscience, where she worked under Geoffrey T. Swanson.
 Her research involved a return to electrophysiology, using the patch clamp technique to measure the electric current of glutamate receptors and to investigate the modulation of receptor tyrosine kinases by auxiliary protein subunits.